BPDU Guard

 Enabling BPDU Guard Globally

-BPDU Guard can be enabled globally, allowing it to be automatically applied to all interface configured with PortFast.
+BPDU Guard can also be enabled globally, allowing it to be automatically applied to all interface configured with PortFast.

 SW2(config)# spanning-tree portfast bpduguard default